symfony/symfony-docs/setup/symfony_server.rst

     directory to set the same PHP version for a group of projects under that directory.

-Run command if you don't remember all the PHP versions installed on your
+Run the command below if you don't remember all the PHP versions installed on your
 computer:

 .. code-block:: terminal